timokoessler/nano-git/README.md

 Implemented as part of the course "Algorithms and Data Structures" in the summer semester 2024 at the Westphalian University of Applied Sciences in Bocholt.

+The goal of this implementation is not to implement all the functions of the Git CLI, but to implement some of the basics described in the document.

 ## Usage

 You can download precompiled binaries for Windows and Linux from the [releases page](https://github.com/timokoessler/nano-git/releases).